slowproj/slowdash/docs/ProjectSetup.md

     }
 }
 ```
+Replace `SLOWDASH_HOST` with your actual SlowDash host name.
-Full working example in Docker Compose with more features such as HTTPS, HTTP/2, and Basic Authentication can be found in `ExampleProjects/ReverseProxy/Nginx`.
+A full working example in Docker Compose with more features such as HTTPS, HTTP/2, and Basic Authentication can be found in `ExampleProjects/ReverseProxy/Nginx`.

 ### Apache Setting
 The following Apache modules need to be enabled: